JerryMorris/rccn/DEVELOPERS-GUIDE.md

 5 To generate icons and splash screens:
   5.1 Install imagemagick https://www.imagemagick.org and check "install legacy utilities (e.g. convert)" in the "Select Additional Tasks" panel
   5.2 Install node packages cordova-icon and cordova-splash
-6. Under the <NXTRoot>\mobile\app folder execute the command: createapp.bat, see that all the plugins dependencies are downloaded and that the process completes without errors.
+6. Under the <rccRoot>\mobile\app folder execute the command: createapp.bat, see that all the plugins dependencies are downloaded and that the process completes without errors.
 If necessary adjust the plugin dependencies in
    ./html/config.xml this file is copied to the wallet folder by the script.
 7. To run the app invoke the command: runapp.bat, to update the app resources after making changes to the web wallet use updateapp.bat
 8. Debug the application on the device or emulator using Chrome desktop development tools, open the options menu, more tools --> Remote Devices choose the device and click "Inspect"